CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 Version control is essential for most developers, but even more so for agile developers.
 You need to be able to track the small steps you take to make sure they aren't lost.
 Although we won't get into it in this guide, focused and well-explained commits are essential for communicating to your teammates as well.
 [Git](https://git-scm.com/) is probably the most popular version control tool right now, and we'll use GitHub for pull requests and CI purposes as well.

 ### Node
-Like most frontend build tools, Vue CLI runs on top of [Node.js](https://nodejs.org/en/), so you’ll need node installed locally.
+Like most frontend build tools, Vue CLI runs on top of [Node.js](https://nodejs.org/en/), so you'll need node installed locally.

 ### Yarn
 [Yarn](https://yarnpkg.com/) is an alternative `npm` client.
 Generally I find it to be faster, more predictable, and more reliable than using the default `npm` client.
 I use `yarn` for all my projects.

-If you’d prefer to use `npm`, you can still follow this guide, you’ll just need to replace any `yarn` commands with the equivalent `npm` commands.
+If you'd prefer to use `npm`, you can still follow this guide, you'll just need to replace any `yarn` commands with the equivalent `npm` commands.

 ### Vue CLI
 [Vue CLI](https://cli.vuejs.org/) is a robust tooling layer that allows you to create, run, and build Vue single-page applications.
 Rather than having to set up your own configuration of a bundler like Webpack, Vue CLI abstracts over it and gives you the settings most applications need.